Heavyweight champions: a search for new heavy W’ bosons with the ATLAS detector

 About the event display: A candidate W+H event with an invariant mass of 3.7 TeV falling into the one b-tag merged signal region.
 The W boson candidate is comprised of the signal muon (red line) and missing transverse energy (dotted white line).
 The Higgs boson candidate is comprised of the large-radius jet matched to one b-tag, which is indicated by the cyan cone.

-Explore the dynamic event display
+Explore the interactive event display

 Links